wincent/masochist/content/wiki/Cocoa bindings notes.md

 <http://www.cocoabuilder.com/archive/message/cocoa/2006/7/17/167781>

 > "When you and a superclass both register for KVO notifications, the registrations are necessarily distinct, and you will potentially receive multiple calls to observeValueForKeyPath:... for the same changes, some due to your superclass, some due to your registrations.
 The ones for you you need to process and not pass up to super.
 The ones not for you you need to pass up to super and not process (that is, not use or expect anything about the context).
 You cannot look at the keypath, recognize it, and say "this is for me" and consume it, because the keypath may be interesting to the superclass too, but you can't pass all of those along either, because the superclass may not be interested (and is certainly not interested in your context if this invocation happens to contain your context).
+Similarly keypath+object is not reliable to distinguish "mine" from "somebody else's".
+>
-Similarly keypath+object is not reliable to distinguish "mine" from "somebody else's".&lt;br /&gt; &lt;br /&gt; "The solution is that the context pointer must be used to provide a globally unique value that you can recognize in your class.
+> "The solution is that the context pointer must be used to provide a globally unique value that you can recognize in your class.
 If you recognize the value, this notification is for you, otherwise you pass the method call up to super and return.
+You have to use a value that the other classes in the hierarchy won't (or can't) use.
+>
-You have to use a value that the other classes in the hierarchy won't (or can't) use.&lt;br /&gt; &lt;br /&gt; "You cannot use NULL as the context pointer, because the superclass (or a subclass) might also use NULL.
+> "You cannot use NULL as the context pointer, because the superclass (or a subclass) might also use NULL.
 NULL is a shared value.
 You can't use selectors, either, because their values are global to the process, and a sub or superclass could potentially use the same one.
 Plus, recognizing many possible selector values would be a pain and time consuming.
 It's better to pick one context value."

 Chris Kane, (Cocoa Frameworks, Apple): <http://www.cocoabuilder.com/archive/message/cocoa/2006/7/18/167800>